siyinm/LeetCodePractice/042-TrappingRainWater/README.md

    - one pointer from right to left, one seek for the heightest block/heigher than right pointer
    - calculate the rain inside the two pointers
    - let right=left and left--

+3. From two sides
+   - first find the maximum
+   - add the highest height from both sides: left to max and right to max
+   - minus the blocks